 John Tyler Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees and certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of John Tyler Community College.

-The Funeral Services Program at John Tyler Community College is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097, 816-233-3747, Web: www.abfse.org.
-It is also approved by the State Board of Funeral Directors and Embalmers.
+The Funeral Services degree program at John Tyler Community College is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097, 8162333747; Web: http://www.abfse.org and is approved by the Commonwealth of Virginia Board of Funeral Directors and Embalmers.

 The Nursing Program at John Tyler Community College is accredited by the Accreditation Commission for Education in Nursing (ACEN), (3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326; ACEN can be contacted by phone, 404-975-5000, by e-mail (email@example.com) or web (www.acenursing.org).
 Approved by the State Board of Nursing.